 - 1/2 teaspoon black pepper

-In a nonstick saucepan, combine all the above ingredients and heat until all of the ingredients are dissolved.
+In a nonstick saucepan, combine all the sauce ingredients and heat until all of the ingredients are dissolved.
 Refrigerate the product in a clean, plastic catsup bottle.

 - 1/2 cup table salt